 Consider the background, or ambient, noise common to heavy industries (construction, mining, oil, etc.): that noise is loud, constant and everywhere.
 This can be a serious challenge when maintaining loud and clear communication is key to worker productivity and safety; especially in an emergency.

-Radios, headsets and speaker mics with noise cancelling features filter out the background noise common to industrial environments.
-Noise cancelling headsets go a step further – adding a level of hearing protection for your team.
+Radios, headsets and speaker mics with noise-canceling features filter out the background noise common to industrial environments.
+Noise-canceling headsets go a step further – adding a level of hearing protection for your team.
 Technology is available today that can offer protection without completely isolating members of your team from their auditory environment.

 The benefits of this are easy to spot.
 Communication can flow easily because workers won’t be shouting over the sound of machinery or straining to hear what’s being said.
 Your crews will be able to do the job more safely while maintaining awareness of their surroundings.